Is driver education required for me?

 I failed the final exam.
 How many more tries do I have?

-You are allowed 3 attempts to pass the final exam.
+You are allowed 3 attempts to pass the final exam, and the passing grade is an 80% or higher.
 If you fail the exam 3 times, you will have to start the course over again.
 Please call our office to get more information about making a new account at no additional cost.

 Can you fax or email certificates?